-- (a) Any permit required for a Dwelling Unit, besides a Secondary Dwelling Unit, shall be deemed approved if not denied within 60 days. - (b) Building permits shall not require more than two hearings before a Municipality, including the city council or any municipal, zoning, or planning board.
-This provision does not include a resident's inquiries made to a Municipality's elected officials or staff or other government officials.
-It shall not affect an applicant's right to appeal an adverse zoning decision. - (c) A Municipality cannot require excessive fees for permit applications or approvals.
+- (b) Building permits shall not require more than two hearings before a municipality, including the city council or any municipal, zoning, or planning board.
+This provision does not include a resident's inquiries made to a municipality's elected officials or staff or other government officials.
+It shall not affect an applicant's right to appeal an adverse zoning decision. - (c) A municipality shall not require excessive fees for permit applications or approvals.
 Fees over \$500 are presumptively excessive. - (d) Protest petitions shall not be used to block applications for rezoning or other permits.
-This provision shall not stop citizens from publicly objecting to any proposal.8 - (e) A Municipality shall not require permit applicants to pay for an unreasonable number of studies on the proposed development, nor require studies at an unreasonable expense. - (f) Any obligations imposed as a condition of the issuance of a permit must bear a clear nexus to the project or use for which the permit is issued. - (g) Any obligations imposed as a condition of the issuance of a permit must be expressly stated by the issuing authority at the time of the issuance of the permit and may not be modified thereafter.
+This provision shall not stop citizens from publicly objecting to any proposal.8 - (e) A municipality shall not require permit applicants to pay for an unreasonable number of studies on the proposed development, nor require studies at an unreasonable expense. - (f) Any obligations imposed as a condition of the issuance of a permit must bear a clear nexus to the project or use for which the permit is issued. - (g) Any obligations imposed as a condition of the issuance of a permit must be expressly stated by the issuing authority at the time of the issuance of the permit and may not be modified thereafter.